 One of the questions we get asked a lot is "Because an income share agreement isn't a loan, can it affect my credit score?".
 The answer is yes.
 Positive payments on an income share agreement may increase your credit score, not paying the payments as you should on your income share agreement may lower your credit score.
 You are required, according to the contract, to make payments according to your income share amount.

 The next question that people tend to ask is, "How does Lambda School know how much I'm making?".
 Well, there are a few different ways.
-The first way is self-reporting, which is basically done through a platform called Leif Technologies that will ask you for updates on how much you're making and will adjust accordingly.
+The first way is self-reporting, which is basically done through a platform called Meratas that will ask you for updates on how much you're making and will adjust accordingly.
 The second way is we do a few things with payroll providers, but mostly we look at your tax returns to determine what you're making.

 Another question people ask a lot is, "Does an income share agreement require me to work somewhere specific, or do I have to take the first job that I'm offered?".
 An income share agreement doesn't require any of that.
 It won't restrict your future opportunities.
 You can do what feels best and what is best for you at any given time.
 The only thing that it does say is when you're making that amount of salary, when you're above those income thresholds, you make the payments as you previously agreed to and that's it.